 The UMass Amherst English Department is a diverse and welcoming community.
-We combine the strengths of a liberal arts college with a major research University: our smaller classes facilitate substantive discussion, frequent writing, active student engagement, and face-to-face contact with research faculty.
+We combine the strengths of a liberal arts college with a major research University: our smaller classes facilitate discussion, frequent writing, active student engagement, and face-to-face contact with research faculty.
 Both our faculty and graduate students have been recognized as distinguished teachers, writers, and researchers.

 Our accomplished faculty publishes cutting edge work in interdisciplinary areas including